 HIPs are used for many purposes, such as to reduce email and blog spam and prevent brute-force attacks on web site passwords.

-challenges can be difficult and frustrating for people, yet are often easily solved by computers.
+Unfortunately, such challenges can be difficult and frustrating for people, yet are often easily solved by computers.

 Microsoft Research has developed a human interactive proof (HIP) that web sites can use to ensure their users are humans, not bots (automated scripts).
 Asirra (Animal Species Image Recognition for Restricting Access) is a HIP that works by asking users to identify photographs of cats and dogs.
 This task is difficult for computers, but people can accomplish it quickly and accurately.